 The brake mechanism on your snowmobile is an essential safety device.
 Keep this mechanism in proper working condition.
 Above all, do not operate your snowmobile without an effective brake system.

-WARNING: Brake pads less than 3 mm (1/8") thick must be replaced.
+WARNING: Brake pads must be replaced as soon as only 1 mm (1/32") of the fixed lining is still projected out of caliper.
 Replacement must be performed by an authorized dealer.